dypark86/SANET/index.md

 The weighting parameters are simply set as λc= 1,λs= 3, λidentity1=1, and λidentity2=50 in our experiments. <br>
 -> The weighting parameters are simply set as λc= 1,λs= 3, λidentity1=50, and λidentity2=1 in our experiments.

-## Implement
+## Implementation
 There is no plan to open source code.<br>
-But you can reproduce results using these resources.
+But you can reproduce results using these resources or implemetation from GlebBrykin
 <ol>
   <li>Paper</li>
   <ul>